clouddemospe/openshift4-rook-tutorial/README.md

 # Installing

-This tutorial can be used to deploy Rook+Ceph on OpenShift 4.1.
-Assumes installation on AWS but these instructions have also been tested with RHV and VMware based OCP deployments.
+This tutorial can be used to deploy Rook+Ceph on OpenShift 4.x.

 ```console
 $ git clone https://github.com/rook/rook.git